evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_AWD/_index.md

 ## Drivetrain

 Kia EV9 Long Range AWD has an all-wheel drive system supported by two motors, one on each axle.
+The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).